-- A pupil with a disability who is at least 11 years of age and who is enrolled in a charter school may, in accordance with the procedural policy adopted by the governing body of the charter school for such matters and only after the governing body or its designee has reviewed the circumstances and determined that the action is in compliance with the Individuals with Disabilities Education Act, 20 U.S.C. §§ 1400 et seq., be: - (a) Suspended from the charter school pursuant to this section for not more than 5 days for each occurrence of proscribed conduct. - (b) Expelled from school pursuant to this section. - (c) Permanently expelled from school pursuant to this section. - A copy of the rules of behavior, prescribed punishments and procedures to be followed in imposing punishments must be: - (a) Distributed to each pupil at the beginning of the school year and to each new pupil who enters school during the year. - (b) Available for public inspection at the charter school. - The governing body of a charter school may adopt rules relating to the truancy of pupils who are enrolled in the charter school if the rules are at least as restrictive as the provisions governing truancy set forth in NRS 392.130 to 392.220, inclusive.
-If a governing body adopts rules governing truancy, it shall include the rules in the written rules adopted by the governing body pursuant to subsection 1. - As used in this section: - (a) "Expel" or "expulsion" has the meaning ascribed to it in NRS 392.4603. - (b) "Permanently expelled" means the disciplinary removal of a pupil from the school in which the pupil is currently enrolled: - (1) Except as otherwise provided in subparagraph (2), without the possibility of returning to the school in which the pupil is currently enrolled or another public school within the school district; and - (2) With the possibility of enrolling in a program or public school for alternative education for pupils who are expelled or permanently expelled after being permanently expelled. - (c) "Pupil with a disability" has the meaning ascribed to it in NRS 388.417. - (d) "Suspend" or "suspension" has the meaning ascribed to it in 40 NRS 392.4607. - Sec.
-4. NRS 388C.150 is hereby amended to read as follows: - 388C.150 The governing body of a university school for profoundly gifted pupils shall adopt:
+- (b) A pupil who is less than 6 years of age may be suspended or expelled pursuant to this section only after the suspension or expulsion is reviewed and approved by the governing body of the charter school. - (c) For a pupil with a disability who has been suspended or expelled pursuant to this section, the charter school in which the pupil is enrolled shall make available to the pupil a free appropriate public education in compliance with the Individuals with Disabilities Education Act, 20 U.S.C. §§ 1400 et seq., for each school day the pupil is suspended or expelled after the pupil has been removed for 10 cumulative days. - 5.
+A pupil with a disability [who is at least 11 years of age and] who is enrolled in a charter school may, in accordance with the procedural policy adopted by the governing body of the charter school for such matters and only after the governing body or its designee has reviewed the circumstances and determined that the action is in compliance with the Individuals with Disabilities Education Act, 20 U.S.C. §§ 1400 et seq., be: - (a) Suspended from the charter school pursuant to this section for not more than 5 days for each occurrence of proscribed conduct. - (b) Expelled from school pursuant to this section. - (c) Permanently expelled from school pursuant to this section. - [5.]
+6. A copy of the rules of behavior, prescribed punishments and procedures to be followed in imposing punishments must be: - (a) Distributed to each pupil at the beginning of the school year and to each new pupil who enters school during the year. - (b) Available for public inspection at the charter school. - [6.]
+7. The governing body of a charter school may adopt rules relating to the truancy of pupils who are enrolled in the charter school if the rules are at least as restrictive as the provisions governing truancy set forth in NRS 392.130 to 392.220, inclusive.
+If a governing body adopts rules governing truancy, it shall include the rules in the written rules adopted by the governing body pursuant to subsection 1. - [7.]
+8. As used in this section: - (a) "Expel" or "expulsion" has the meaning ascribed to it in NRS 392.4603. - (b) "Permanently expelled" means the disciplinary removal of a pupil from the school in which the pupil is currently enrolled: - (1) Except as otherwise provided in subparagraph (2), without the possibility of returning to the school in which the pupil is currently enrolled or another public school within the school district; and

+(2) With the possibility of enrolling in a program or public school for alternative education for pupils who are expelled or permanently expelled after being permanently expelled.

+(c) "Pupil with a disability" has the meaning ascribed to it in

+NRS 388.417.

+- (d) "Suspend" or "suspension" has the meaning ascribed to it in NRS 392.4607. - Sec.
+4. NRS 388C.150 is hereby amended to read as follows:

+388C.150 1.
+The governing body of a university school for profoundly gifted pupils shall adopt: